 confidentiality is protected at all times, if parties are counseled separately.

-Interpretation: When the birth father or family requests counseling and the pregnant woman is opposed, the organization should make a referral or create a separate case.
+Interpretation: When another person requests counseling and the pregnant individual is opposed, the organization should make a referral or create a separate case.
 When a separate case is created, confidentiality must be protected at all times.

-Examples: When an organization provides joint counseling, it may be appropriate to offer both joint and individual counseling in order to ensure that counseling parties together does not inhibit a full exploration of individuals’ feelings.
+Examples: When providing joint counseling, it may be appropriate to offer both joint and individual counseling in order to ensure that counseling parties together does not inhibit a full exploration of individuals’ feelings.

 PS 5.04

-Individuals have the opportunity to receive information and counseling regarding the implications of parenting that addresses:

-responsibilities associated with parenting;

-child care;

-living arrangements;

-costs associated with raising a child;

-how parenting will impact the expectant parents’ goals and plans for the future;

-whether family members or friends will be willing to help the expectant parents;

-the role that the birth father will play; and

-single parenting or the possibility of marriage.

-PS 5.05

-Individuals have the opportunity to receive information and counseling regarding the implications of adoption or other transfer of custody that addresses:

-types of available adoption and guardianship services, and the range of openness in adoption;

-parents’ legal rights and the rights termination process;

-financial assistance that may be available;

-separation from the child, and grief and loss;

-long-term implications of the decision; and

-making plans for the immediate future.

-PS 5.06

-Individuals have the opportunity to receive information and counseling regarding the implications of termination that addresses:

-attitudes toward pregnancy termination, including personal religious beliefs;

-emotional issues related to grief and loss, and the finality of the decision;

-types of procedures available;

-costs of the procedure; and

-legal issues for minors (such as parental notification, parental consent, and judicial bypass), if applicable.

-NA The organization provides only Birth Options Counseling.

-PS 5.07

-Individuals are helped to carry out their decisions about the pregnancy and obtain any other needed services, directly or by referral.
+Individuals are helped to carry out their decisions about their pregnancy in a timely manner, directly or by referral.

-Interpretation: Individuals may need prenatal care, parent education, adoption services, or termination services to carry out their decisions about the pregnancy.
-Organizations that offer only Birth Options Counseling, and thus do not provide linkages to termination services, should disclose this fact to service recipients, as referenced in PS 5.01.
+Interpretation: Individuals may need prenatal care, parent education, adoption services, or termination services to carry out their decisions about their pregnancy.
+Organizations that offer only Birth Options Counseling, and thus do not provide linkages to termination services, should disclose this fact to persons served, as referenced in PS 5.01.

-Examples: Other needed services can include, but are not limited to, health, educational, vocational, and housing services.
+Examples: Facilitating prompt access to needed services can be important regardless of the decision made about the pregnancy.
+When an individual wishes to continue their pregnancy, beginning prenatal care early can promote both maternal and child health.
+When an individual is seeking termination services, the options available may become more limited as their pregnancy progresses.

-FP PS 5.08
+FP PS 5.05